EulCau/SherringtonKirkpatrick/README.md

 	Alternatively, more complex decay schemes can be used.

-* In fact, as will be discussed in the **"Other Methods"** section, we plan to explore approaches where a neural network dynamically determines <font color='red'> whether to accept new states and/or how to decay the temperature. </font>

 #### Results

 Experimental results show that when the random seed is set to `1`, the algorithm can reproduce the true optimal solution on the given data.
 However, using the commonly adopted seed value of `42` does not yield the global optimum.

 To evaluate the practical accuracy of the method, we tested it on the data generated before.
 The method achieved an accuracy of only **18.1%**.
 Nevertheless, due to the inherent randomness of the algorithm, we can significantly improve accuracy by **repeating the optimization multiple times** and selecting the lowest energy result.

+And its advantage lies in the **short computation time**.
+The average time to complete one optimization is **1.56 ms**.
 Therefore, this method remains a viable and acceptable approach in practice.

 ### 3. Semidefinite Programming (SDP) Relaxation